 - To change up the dressing, you can add some lemon juice or chopped fresh herbs.
 Try some sun-dried tomatoes or add a little kick with a pinch of red pepper flakes.
 Taste as you go!

 Store leftover salad separate from the dressing to avoid it getting soggy.
+I recommend storing in a container lined with paper towels to absorb moisture to keep it fresh.
+Use within 3 days.

 This low calorie lettuce is full of nutrients and antioxidants.
 According to Healthline, it has higher amounts of iron than other types of lettuce.